rjmfernandes/cfk_k8s_gatekeeper/README.md

 kubectl apply -f demoright-topic.yaml
 ```

-The topic should ion fact be created cause its name starts with demo:
+The topic should ion fact be created cause its name starts with demo and we can see it listed:

 ```shell
 kubectl exec kafka-0 -- kafka-topics --bootstrap-server localhost:9092 --list